fillumina/Calculator/README.md

 The calculator is extremely flexible and easy to configure and modify.
 You can create your own customized components using the constructors and implementing the interfaces.
-But it's by far easier to customize it is by creating your own grammar (or maybe extending the provided ones) using a builder:
+But it's by far easier to customize it by creating your own grammar (or maybe extending the provided ones) using a builder: